Painting Walls and Trim the Same Color

 Painting cabinetry the same color as walls and trim makes it feel like a seamless, integral part of the space and not an afterthought.
-Adding some beautiful cabinet hardware is the perfect finishing touch.

-In our kitchen, we had our inset cabinets painted the same creamy white as the beadboard backsplash, oven hood, window trim, and crown moulding.
+In our kitchen, we had our inset cabinets painted the same creamy white as the beadboard backsplash, oven hood, window trim, and crown molding.
 The effect is a classic, timeless kitchen that will be “in style” for years to come.